MicrosoftDocs/sql-docs/docs/advanced-analytics/r-services/use-sqlbindr-exe-to-upgrade-an-instance-of-r-services.md

 + SQL Server 2016 SP1 or  later
 + Cumulative Update 3.0 (OD) has been applied

 Currently upgrade is supported only by using the command-line tool.
-An interactive interface will be provided in a later release.

 ## sqlbindr.exe command syntax